Sydney Weight Loss Surgery Candidacy

-Prospective patients who wonder if they are suitable candidates for bariatric surgery can find general guidelines about candidacy below.
-However, only a professional surgeon with extensive bariatric surgery experience, such as Dr. V. Kuzinkovas at Advanced Surgicare, can properly establish if someone is an appropriate candidate for weight loss surgery.
+Prospective patients who wonder if they are suitable candidates for bariatric surgery in Sydney can find general guidelines about candidacy below.
+However, only a certified bariatric surgeon with extensive experience, such as Dr. V. Kuzinkovas at Advanced Surgicare, can properly establish if someone is an appropriate candidate for weight loss surgery.
 Individuals who are ready to take the next step in pursuing weight loss surgery in Sydney should schedule an appointment with Dr. Kuzinkovas to determine if they can benefit from gastric bypass surgery, Lap Band surgery or gastric sleeve surgery.

 One of the determining factors that Dr. Kuzinkovas takes into account when identifying if a patient is an appropriate candidate for bariatric surgery, as well as which type of weight loss surgery the person would benefit from, is the person’s body mass index (BMI).